Technology / What is Prescriptive Analytics

 What is Prescriptive Analytics?

-Prescriptive analytics is the most advanced form of analytics in the sense that it has the greatest impact on large-scale business objectives like profit, cost of goods, service levels, risk mitigation and decision-making agility.
+Prescriptive analytics is the most impactful form of analytics because it has the greatest impact on large-scale business objectives, such as profit, cost of goods, service levels, risk mitigation, efficiency, and decision-making agility.

 Forecast Snapshot: Prescriptive